voder-ai/eslint-plugin-traceability/docs/dependency-health.md

 ## Relationship to SECURITY.md

 The user-facing summary of our dependency and vulnerability-handling policy is defined in `SECURITY.md`.
 That file describes, in plain language, what users can expect from us in terms of security posture, reporting, and remediation.
+This document should be read together with `docs/security-overview.md`, which summarizes all security tooling and gates in one place.

 This document is an **internal implementation detail** that explains _how_ we operationalize and enforce the policy described in `SECURITY.md` (and the security-related statements in the README).
 Maintainers should treat this file as the canonical reference for: